VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/technical-doc-xvs-bridge.md

 ### 9.4.
 Pause and Unpause Mechanism <a name="pause-and-unpause-mechanism"></a>

 - The contract incorporates a pause and unpause mechanism using the `Pausable` library.
 The `pause` and `unpause` functions can be used to halt and resume the contract's functionality, respectively.

+## 10. Possible Failures of Bridging XVS Tokens <a name="possible-failures-of-bridging-XVS-tokens"></a>

+### 10.1.
+Sending XVS tokens from the source chain <a name="sending-XVS-tokens-from-the-source-chain"></a>

+- The oracle temporarily fails due to reasons including being paused by the owner, incorrect address configuration, or price validation failures.
+- The transfer amount exceeds the single or daily sending transaction limit.
+- The transfer amount is too small, becoming zero after removing dust.
+- The sender is blacklisted by the XVS token.
+- The destination bridge is not configured as a trusted remote.

+### 10.2.
+Receiving XVS tokens on the destination chain <a name="receiving-XVS-tokens-on-the-destination-chain"></a>

+- The oracle temporarily fails due to reasons including being paused by the owner, incorrect address configuration, or price validation failures.
+- The transfer amount exceeds the single or daily receiving transaction limit.
+- The recipient is blacklisted by the XVS token.
+- The minting cap on the destination bridge is exceeded.

 ## Conclusion